MICA Legionella by D...

-C4-Hydro's Mobile Lab Delivers Fast and Accurate Legionella pneumophila Counts
+C4Hydro's Mobile Lab Gives Fast Legionella pneumophila Counts (by DIAMIDEX)

-C4Hydro has created rapid solutions for testing and controlling Legionella risk.
-Their products detect the bacteria Legionella pneumophila, all serogroups, viable and cultivable.
-This culture-based method of analysis ensures reliable results and allows users to get on-site (point of care) results in 48 hours instead of 10 days using the reference method in a laboratory.
+C4Hydro has created rapid solutions for Legionella testing and controlling the risk associated with this water-borne pathogen.
+Their products detect the bacteria Legionella pneumophila and all its serogroups, viable and cultivable.
+This culture-based analysis method ensures reliable results and allows users to get on-site (point of care) results in 48 hours instead of 10 days using the reference method in a laboratory.

-Stephane Logassi, Business Unit Manager at C4Hydro talks to rapidmicrobiology.com on the workings of this patented technology and how this kit compares to other Legionella test kits on the market.
+Stephane Logassi, Business Unit Manager at C4Hydro, explains to rapidmicrobiology.com how this patented technology works and how it compares to other Legionella test kits on the market.

 Q: Can you tell us about your Legio EZ Legionella test kits?